Semi-Lagrangian schemes for linear and fully non-linear diffusion equations: Error estimates in the monotone convex case

-when $\dt$ is small enough.
-Since $V^n$ is Lipschitz ($p=1$), the lemma follows. \end{proof}
+when $\dt$ is small enough, which implies the lemma. \end{proof}

-Next we want to estimate $|V-u|$ when $u$ solves \eqref{E}--\eqref{IV}.
-This can be done using the regularization method of Krylov if we can find suitable continuity and continuous dependence results for the scheme.
-These results rely on the following additional (covariance-type) assumptions: Whenever two sets of data $\sigma, b$ and $\ts, \tb$ are given, the corresponding approximations $L_k^\alp, y^{\alp,\pm}_{k,i}$ and $\tL_k^\alp, \ty^{\alp,\pm}_{k,i}$ in \eqref{BoAppr} satisfy
+Next we estimate $|V-u|$, where $u$ solves \eqref{E}--\eqref{IV}, by the regularization method of Krylov \cite{Kr:00}.
+To do that we need a continuity and continuous dependence result for the scheme that relies on the following additional (covariance-type) assumptions: Whenever two sets of data $\sigma, b$ and $\ts, \tb$ are given, the corresponding approximations $L_k^\alp, y^{\alp,\pm}_{k,i}$ and $\tL_k^\alp, \ty^{\alp,\pm}_{k,i}$ in \eqref{BoAppr} satisfy

 when $\sigma,b,y_k^\pm$ are evaluated at $(t,x)$ and $\tilde\sigma,\tilde b,\tilde y_k^\pm$ are evaluated at $(t,y)$ for all $t,x,y$.